Find Purple, Frog-Saving Microbes

 An international team of weavers, scientists, and artisans hunt for natural dyes for Moroccan carpet weavers

-Our team parntered with international organizations, led by the nonprofit ATW80F, and supported by a grant from Daughters of the Earth (One Earth) to search for natural dyes—including those from microbes—to make carpet dying in Morocco safer for the artisans and more sustainable for the planet.
-Full project page coming soon!
+Our team parntered with international organizations, led by the nonprofit ATW80F, and supported by a grant from Daughters for Earth (One Earth) to search for natural dyes—including those from microbes—to make carpet dying in Morocco safer for the artisans and more sustainable for the planet.

 At the conclusion of this project, we created an open-source book about this project—including natural dye protocols—in English or Arabic.
 Special thanks to our interns, Alima and Maymuna Galbert, for helping us and translating these documents into Arabic.